ebruno94/capstone-planning/README.md

 MORE DESCRIPTION HERE

 ## MVP
-### Below is the list of minimum features this project requires to meet its goals:
+### Below is a list of minimum features this project requires to meet its goals:

+1.
+2.
+3.
+4.

 ## Setup/Installation Requirements